UoA-CARES/repose_hand/README.md

 ### Purpose of this task
-# TODO: emphasis this is an manager based env from isaaclab
 This repository contains an Isaac Lab extension and example tasks for the "repose_hand" project — a minimal Isaac Lab-based environment and tooling for experimenting with hand/robot reposing and manipulation tasks.

+**Note:** This environment uses the **Manager-based workflow** from Isaac Lab, which provides a structured approach to environment design using observation, action, reward, and termination managers.

 It includes example scripts to:
 - run environments in GUI or headless mode,
 - collect and annotate demonstrations,
 - run simple agents (zero/random),